Use enhanced lists

 Sort in a grouping

-1. Type your search term in the search field above the list.
+1. type a keyword you want search by in the Search box in the upper-right corner of the list.
 The results are highlighted in the list as you type.

 Search term highlighted